Gengaraj/retail-product-rest-api/README.md

 ### Installing

 ```
-* Clone the Repository or download the zip folder from GITHub. https://github.com/Gengaraj/retail-product-rest-api
+Clone the Repository or download the zip folder from GITHub. https://github.com/Gengaraj/retail-product-rest-api
 ```

 ## Running the tests

 ```
-* Navigate to application folder and execute mvn clean test
+Navigate to application folder and execute
+mvn clean test
 ```

-## Built With Maven and run from Java artifact
+## Build With Maven and run from Java artifact

 ```
-* mvn clean install
+mvn clean install
-* java -jar target/retail-product-rest-api-0.0.1-SNAPSHOT.jar
+java -jar target/retail-product-rest-api-0.0.1-SNAPSHOT.jar
 ```

 ## Start as Spring Boot Application using Maven

 ```
-* mvn spring-boot:run (To Start as Spring boot application)
+mvn spring-boot:run (To Start as Spring boot application)
 ```

-###Bonus
-## Built With Maven, build docker image and run Container
+## Bonus : Build With Maven, build docker image and run Container

 ```
 To run the application and mongo db in docker container, please update the maven pom.xml file in the application folder to change the embedded mongo db dependency scope to test [uncomment the line# 69])